Rhea Moss-Christian

-Rhea Medine Moss-Christian (born 31 August 1974), chairs the Marshall Islands National Nuclear Commission and is a former chair of the Western and Central Pacific Fisheries Commission (WCPFC), the governing body for the world's largest tuna fishery, which conserves and manages fish stocks across the western and central Pacific Ocean.
-Moss-Christian, who has been working with fisheries for over 20 years, was the first woman to chair the WCPFC.
-She also advises the Marshall Islands Government on Oceans and Trade.
+Rhea Medine Moss-Christian (born 31 August 1974) is the executive director and former chair of the Western and Central Pacific Fisheries Commission (WCPFC), the governing body for the world's largest tuna fishery, which conserves and manages fish stocks across the western and central Pacific Ocean.
+She was the first woman to hold either of these roles.
+She previously chaired the Marshall Islands National Nuclear Commission and advised the Marshall Islands Government on oceans and trade.

 Early life and education

 Born in the Marshall Islands, Moss-Christian commenced her career in fisheries by assisting the Marshall Islands Government in regional fisheries meetings and United Nations negotiations.